 Waterloo Place is a continuation of Princes Street at the east end.
 The road continues on to Regent Road where there are magnificent views of Arthur Seat and Edinburgh City.
 The old High School and Robert Burns Memorial.
-Waterloo Place Has the Old Calton Graveyard which are highlighted below.
-The Bridge allowed access to Princes Street and the New Town without going through Leith from the East.
+Waterloo Place Has the Old Calton Graveyard and the Regent Bridge which allowed access to Princes Street and the New Town without going through Leith from the East.

 Regent Bridge Edinburgh